lavanyagarg112/remindersBot/README.md

 - Add reminders
 - schedule when to get the reminder
 - send a personal message also to the user (not sure if it works with people who have never used the bot before)
+- show reminders segregated by user

 ## Functionalities to add
 - Multiple reminders for same task
 - post reminders to the chatid that started it
-- show reminders segregated by user
 - get reminders functionality could be better and more useful
+- change reminders
+- cancel reminders